 Ross Adewumni interviewing the American poet Ross Gay about his 'Book of Delights' elaborates on this approach to joy, 'One of the things he (Ross) discovered is the mechanics of how to find delight everyday as a discipline.
 Because delight doesn't just arrive, you need to go actively looking for it'.
 Ross found through experience that this requires 'being in a state of trying to train your curiosity and trying to train this sense of not knowing.
 Delight and curiosity are really tied up.
 You have to be okay with not knowing things.
 You have to be actually invested and happy about not knowing things'.
 Eventually Gay eloquently put forward his most elegant theory of what delight and joy are 'I just had an image.
 Delight is like butterflies flying around and landing on the thing that is joy'.
 However, he says, grown up joy is also made up of our sorrow, just as it is made up of what is pleasing to us.
 And another important aspect to delight and joy are that they're also an invitation.
 By loving something we allow other people an opportunity to love it too.

 Embracing this practice of curiosity and wonder, I explore the secluded places of Dartmoor, the rivers and coast.
-There I find freedom and delight through reconnecting with the pulse of the land, the wonderfully spontaneous rhythms and tempos and the exuberant vitality of nature.
+There I find freedom and delight through reconnecting with the pulse and poetics of the land, the wonderfully spontaneous rhythms and tempos, the exuberant vitality of nature.
 This quality of presence, simply being with whatever is emerging, from the most simple and mundane moment to the most dramatic, reveals that there are indeed a thousand names for joy.

 My passion for the visual arts has led me to the following qualifications and experience:

 (For more information on my work please visit underlined links)

 Marion Woodman Foundation, Leadership using Jungian analysis, dreamwork, arts, mask, dance and voice studied in Uk, Switzerland and Canada.